 These FAQs have been put together to assist institutions which are aiming to develop provision as part of the architect and/or architectural assistant degree apprenticeships.

-We will add to the FAQs and update them as the Prescription Committee and the ARB Board’s policies evolve in relation to this area.
-We have also published FAQs for potential apprentices here.
+We will add to the FAQs and update them as ARB’s policies evolve in relation to this area.
+We have also published FAQs for potential apprentices.

-We would strongly encourage institutions which are starting to develop their provision in relation to either or both of the apprenticeships to contact the Qualifications Team (firstname.lastname@example.org) at the earliest opportunity.
+We would strongly encourage institutions which are starting to develop their provision in relation to either or both of the apprenticeships to contact the Accreditation Team (email@example.com) at the earliest opportunity.

-For more information on the standards and end point assessments (EPAs) please see the Institute of Apprenticeship (IfA) website for the architectural assistant apprenticeship (here) and the architect apprenticeship (here).
+For more information on the standards and end point assessments (EPAs) please see the Institute for Apprenticeships and Technical Education (IfATE) website for the architectural assistant apprenticeship and the architect apprenticeship.

-Further information about the Institute for Apprenticeships and its policies in relation to degree apprenticeships can be found here.
-The Office for Students (OfS) has also published information in relation to degree apprenticeships which you can find here.
+Further information about the IfATE and its policies in relation to degree apprenticeships can be found on the IfATE website.
+The Office for Students (OfS) has also published information in relation to degree apprenticeships which you can find on the OfS website.

 1. What is a degree apprenticeship?
 What degree apprenticeships are being developed for individuals wishing to train as architects?